News and Events

 The Department of Speech, Language, & Hearing Sciences is pleased to announce an upcoming one-day Continuing Education Workshop on Friday, November 3rd, 2017 entitled: "Turn It On: Harnessing the Power of Games & Media for Social Learning," presented by Anna Vagin, Ph.D., SLP in the Lovinger Theater.
-Click here for additional information and registration.
-Find directions to our event here.
+Get additional and registration information.
+Find directions to our event.

 This course is offered for 0.60 ASHA CEUs (Intermediate level, Professional area)

 Friday, April 27, 2018 Lehman College | Speech & Theatre Building